ODETTE SCHOOL OF BUSINESS: COURSES

 Research has shown that effective communication skills are as necessary to career advancement as technical competence, work experience and academic qualifications.
 The importance of communication skills is not surprising when you consider that the average business manager spends 75-80% of the day communicating in one form or another.
 Thus, the focus of this course is to help you to sharpen your ability to communicate and manage conflict effectively - with individuals, within small groups, and with large audiences.
 This course stresses practical skill building for leaders.
 Time is spent on communication concepts and techniques, planning, organizing and making presentations, as well as the application of behavioural science theory to business communication and leadership.
-(Prerequisite or corequisite: 75-100) (Not open to non-Business students.)
+(Pre or corequisite: 75-100, and passing grade in the Odette Business School’s English Proficiency Test, or successful completion of the follow-up communications workshops.)
+(Not open to non-Business students.)

 71-240.
 Management and Organizational Life

 This course provides an overview of the basics of management theory, coupled with a more applied view of how that theory may work in an organizational setting.
 It will build upon the understanding of strategic positioning and context provided by its new prerequisite Introduction to Business (75-100) where stakeholders, the environment, and business issues provide the background for understanding the challenges facing today’s manager.
 The course will provide some experiential opportunities to develop team and leadership skills, while looking at what affects the role of the individual and the group within the structure of the organization.
 An understanding of the influences upon and ways to motivate behaviour in organizations will be developed.
 (Prerequisite: 75-100.
-Business students must also have completed 71-100) This course was formerly numbered 71-340.
-Although this course can be taken to upgrade grades in 71-340, students cannot receive credit for both 71-240 and 71-340.
+Business students must also have completed 71-100.) ((Credit cannot be obtained for both 71-240 and 71-340).

 71-243.
 Human Resources Management